ThreeLeaf-com/Biblioteca/README.md

 ## License

-This package is open-source software licensed under the [MIT license](LICENSE).
+This package is open-source software licensed under the [GNU license](LICENSE).

 ## Contributing

-Feel free to contribute by submitting issues or pull requests to the [GitHub repository](https://github.com/threeleaf/biblioteca-model).
+Feel free to contribute by submitting issues or pull requests to the [GitHub repository](https://github.com/ThreeLeaf-com/Biblioteca).

 ### Key Sections: